 The processed natural gas stream of the Loreed glycol dehydrator system shall be analyzed for VOC and benzene content in the natural gas at least once every five years.
 The most recent analysis was conducted April 3, 2019, using GRI-GLYCalc Version 4.0.
-The GRI-GLYCalc analyses for the condenser and thermal oxidizer are attached.
+The GRI-GLYCalc analysis for both the condenser and thermal oxidizer are attached.

 The facility continuously monitors the temperature of the thermal oxidizer and condenser, and has an alarm installed if the thermal oxidizer falls below 1,400 degrees Fahrenheit when operating, and an alarm on the condenser that activates if the condenser goes above 120 degrees Fahrenheit.
-The temperature of the thermal oxidizer and condenser is recorded daily.
+The temperatures of the thermal oxidizer and condenser are recorded on an hourly and daily basis.

-The facility monitors the natural gas usage for processed through the Loreed Glycol Dehydrator on a continuous basis and records the daily fuel use.
+The facility monitors the natural gas usage processed through the Loreed Glycol Dehydrator on a continuous basis and records the daily fuel use.
 The facility records monthly and 12-month rolling time period calculations for VOC and benzene and the hours of operation.
 The 12-month rolling time period emissions are discussed above under emission limits.
 The natural gas usage, monthly and 12-month rolling time period emissions records are attached.